Czyriess/Magpantay_Final_Project_OOP/README.md

 # Magpantay_Final_Project_OOP
 I. Brief Project Overview
-The Medical Appointment Management System is a simple Java-based application designed to help individuals and small healthcare clinics manage appointments.
-It allows users to add, view, and cancel appointments, providing an easy-to-use interface to streamline the scheduling process.
-The system is designed with efficiency and simplicity in mind, offering key features like appointment management and real-time schedule updates.
-It is built using Java and applies object-oriented programming (OOP) principles to ensure flexibility and maintainability.
+The Medical Appointment Management System is a simple Java-based tool designed to help individuals and small healthcare clinics manage appointments.
+It allows users to easily add, view, and cancel appointments with an intuitive interface, making scheduling straightforward.
+The system is efficient, using object-oriented programming (OOP) principles to ensure flexibility and ease of maintenance.

-II.
-Explanation of How OOP Principles Were Applied
+II.How OOP Principles Were Applied

 Encapsulation:
-The system uses the Appointment class to encapsulate key appointment details such as the patient’s name, doctor’s name, date, and time.
-These details are stored as private fields, and access is controlled via constructors and getter/setter methods.
-This ensures that appointment data is handled securely and consistently.
+The Appointment class stores patient and appointment details privately, controlling access through methods to ensure secure and consistent data handling.

     class Appointment {